#Accessibility of Web Components

 Should you want to run this presentation from source for some reason, the full setup gives you access to all reveal.js features and plugins such as speaker notes as well as the development tasks needed to make changes to the source.

-The full experience of the infamous taco-summoning Web Component requires a Twilio account and set-up of a separate repository.
+The full experience of the infamous taco-summoning Web Component requires a Twilio account and set-up of a separate repository(link is external).
 The Twilio App repo will allow you to create a Node server for Twilio authentication.
 Otherwise, the button simply shows taco gifs.
 Cool, but less magical.

 Building from source locally